xthemadgenius/btcrec-cli/docs/GPU_Acceleration.md

 ## PyOpenCL Installation for Linux

+**Usage with Ubuntu 20.04**
 1. Install the Nvidia binary driver for your system.
-(In Ubuntu this is straight forward and explained here: https://help.ubuntu.com/community/BinaryDriverHowto/Nvidia#NVIDIA_driver_from_the_Ubuntu_repositories)
+(In Ubuntu this is straight forward and explained here: https://help.ubuntu.com/community/BinaryDriverHowto/Nvidia#NVIDIA_driver_from_the_Ubuntu_repositories the 440 version of the driver metapack was tested and works fine)
 2. Install the pyOpenCL library for your system.

         sudo apt install python3-pyopencl

+Depending on your Linux environment, the Python libraries that are availale via APT may be very out of date and may not work correctly.
+In this case, you may need to install and build PyOpenCL via Pip.
+(And whether a particular version of PyOpenCL will build on your system may vary, so trying an older PyOpenCL package version may help, eg: pyopencl==2019.1.1)

+**Beyond this, no additional support will be provided for any distribution other than the most recent Ubuntu LTS release.**
+Generally speaking, instructions for installing and configuring an environment for Hashcat will cover what you need to get your environment set up and working...

 ## Testing your System
 To check if your PyOpenCL installation is working correctly, you can run the unit tests relating to the type of GPU accelerated recovery you want to run: